-As Diversity Best Practices celebrates Women’s History Month this March, we'd like to provide you with a list of key organizations serving women.
-Information about additional women’s organizations is available in WOW!
-Facts.
+Diversity Best Practices would like to provide you with a list of key organizations serving women.

 American Association of University Women advances equity for women and girls through advocacy, education, philanthropy and research.
 AAUW (formerly known as the American Association of University Women) is a nationwide network of more than 100,000 members and donors, 1,000 branches and 500 college and university institution partners.

 The American Medical Women’s Association is an organization which functions at the local, national and international level to advance women in medicine and improve women’s health.
 We achieve this by providing and developing leadership, advocacy, education, expertise, mentoring and through building strategic alliances.